monash-emu/AuTuMN/README.md

 # TODO

 # James TODO:
-- might speed things up to have spreadsheet reader save a data object of some sort, as reading is now taking 20+ seconds at each run or alternatively, code to only load spreadsheets relevent to this model run
 - Xpert improvement in diagnostic algorithm
 - allow scenarios to be scaled-up over varying time periods
 - population stratification for at-risk groups (partially done)
 - would be nice to include assertion check of age-stratified variables to ensure that each age group starts where the last one left off
-- make the analysis more consistently object-oriented, following the lead of Romain's object oriented spreadsheet writer

 # Bigger outstanding tasks TODO
 - incorporate all the analysis tools, including plotting, report writing, etc. into one